ycpcs/cs320-spring2019/index.md

 * **Apr 3** - Mid-semester self/peer evaluations are **due by 7:00 am, Tuesday, 4-9-18.
 See the instructions under [Assignment 11](assign/assign11.html).

-* **Mar 27** - Posted an extensive example project on the [Resources page](./resources) that incorporates the Web Applications lab solution (Lab02) with the ORM Lab solution (Lab06).
+* **Apr 3** - Posted an extensive example project on the [Resources page](./resources) that incorporates the Web Applications lab solution (Lab02) with the ORM Lab solution (Lab06).
 It provides a web application front-end to the ORM queries, as well as demonstrates the use of login session information, and incorporation of a SQL database persistence layer with a many-to-many relationship.
 We will review this on Wednesday, April 3rd).

+-->

 * **Mar 27** - [Team Project Milestone 2: 50% Working System](assign/assign03.html) is **due Monday, April 8th**.
 This will be a FORMAL 8-10 minute (max) in-class team presentation/demonstration of your team's progress since milestone 1.
 SQL database functionality is **NOT** required for this milestone (but **IS** required for the third milestone.)